Charles de Gaulle (poet): Pan-Celticism

 To meet his far away brothers.)

-General de Gaulle's 1969 speech
+1969 speech

-In January 1969, President Charles de Gaulle attempted to use his uncle's reputation in Brittany by reciting the second quatrain of his poem Da Varsez Breiz (the lines above) during a speech at Quimper, Finistère.
-The speech was in the wake of a series of crackdowns on Breton nationalists.
-De Gaulle's use of the poem led to a severe adverse reaction from the audience who drowned out much of the rest of his speech.
-He was later accused of double standards, having recently spoken in Canada in support of a "free" Quebec, because its French language tradition distinguished it from the English-dominated majority of Canada.
+In January 1969, President Charles de Gaulle attempted to use his uncle's reputation in Brittany by reciting the second quatrain of his poem Da Varsez Breiz during a speech given in Quimper, Finistère.
+The speech was made in the wake of a series of crackdowns on Breton nationalists by the government of France.
+De Gaulle's use of the poem was met with a hostile reaction from the audience, whose noise drowned out much of the rest of his speech.
+He was later accused of double standards, having recently spoken in favour of a "free" Quebec, because its French heritage distinguished it from the rest of Canada, which was dominated by English Canadians.